hglattergotz/pardot/README.md

  * Parse the response and return only the data (PHP array from decoded JSON or a SimpleXmlElement)
  * Take care of error handling

+**NOTE** The XML format is not fully supported by this library.
+I do not use XML and do not have time to keep the XML parser up to date.

 ## Dependencies

  * [Guzzle](http://docs.guzzlephp.org/en/latest/#) - PHP HTTP Client